 - a driver’s license revocation.

-- drove under the influence of alcohol and/or drugs, and
+- drove under the influence of alcohol and/or drugs and

-- contributed to an accident.
+- contributed to the accident.

 If you were not responsible for the accident, you likely will only face a DUI charge without any type of aggravating circumstances.